sckv/kafka-confluent-avro/README.md

 Safely encode a value with some schema for a topic.
 If the value is invalid for the `latest` version of the schema, it will retry downgrading the schema to the previous version.

-The process will retry for 3 different previous schemas, throws an error if there is no valid outcome.
+The process will retry for **3 previous versions**, throws an error if there is no valid outcome.

 ### `decode`